 Owner is responsible for non-Engine repairs, "downtime" expenses, cargo damage, fines, all applicable taxes, all business costs and other losses resulting from a Warrantable Failure.

 Limitations

 Engines with an emissions certification listed below must be operated using only diesel fuel having no more than the corresponding maximum sulfur content.
-Failure to use the specified fuel (see also Cummins Fuel Bulletin #3379001)
+Failure to use the specified fuel as listed in the Cummins Fuel Bulletin